nedge-developers/aslicurrency/index.md

 ## How to Download the App

-1.Tap the Downnload button below to get the app
 2. When prompted, click enable installations from unknown sources.
 3. You can manually enable installation from Unknown Sources on your device:
    *Android Settings → Security → Unknown sources*